damianhakert/damianhakert.github.io/source/posts/2016-09-01-September-Events.html.md

 Stay tuned for more on our stops near you.

 The highlight from last month was being present at LinuxCon North America for the 25th anniverasry of Linux.
 Amanda and Christian
-/images/blogimages/amandalinuxcon.jpg
+'/images/blogimages/amandalinuxcon.jpg'

 <!-- more -->

 ## North America
 - [Pacific Northwest PHP](http://www.pnwphp.com/), Sept 15-17th in Seattle, WA.
 Amanda will be giving two talks.
-Give Me a Rest on Sept 16 and If you Build it They Won’t Come on Sept 17th.
+"Give Me a Rest" on Sept 16 and "If you Build it They Won’t Come" on Sept 17th.
 - [Velocity NYC](http://conferences.oreilly.com/velocity/devops-web-performance-ny), Sept 19- 22nd in New York, NY.
 Eliran will be present to support our new partner Mesosphere.

 ## South America